 Family dispute resolution

-The Northern Territory Legal Aid Commission is a registered family dispute resolution provider for people experiencing family separation.
+For people experiencing family separation the Northern Territory Legal Aid Commission provides Family Dispute Resolution via registered Family Dispute Resolution Practitioners.
 Family dispute resolution (FDR) involves a meeting between the people in a family law dispute and a mediator, sometimes with the assistance of their lawyers too.
 It aims to help people reach agreement without having to go to court.

 Do you have questions about family dispute resolution?
 See our frequently asked questions below, or contact the Legal Aid Helpline on 1800 019 343.